 - Participate in and recruit members at the annual Student Organization Fair

-- Purchase some items, tax-exempt, for organization purposes, thru the SGA business office
+- Purchase some items, tax-exempt, for organization purposes, through the SGA business office

-- Request on-campus services, billable to an org’s campus account
+- Request on-campus services, billable to an Organization’s campus account

 - Use of MHC Fleet Vehicles for organization purposes (pending appropriate driver certifications)

-- Meet deadlines pertaining to org registration and funding
+- Meet deadlines pertaining to organization registration and funding

 - Update contact information with Student Programs as necessary

-- Plan & conduct activities that further the group's purpose as stated in your constitution & Mission statements
+- Plan & conduct activities that further the group's purpose as stated in your constitution and mission statements

 - Conduct business in accordance with the MHC Honor Code